cmcopperwheat/Getting-and-sharing-data-course-project/README.md

 ReadMe
 ======

 The script **run_analysis.R** implements the five tasks required for the 'Getting and Cleaning Data' course project.
-The source data can be found A [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The source data can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 The five tasks are as follows: